frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/healthcare_settings.md

 * **Automate Appointment Invoicing**: If you wish to automatically create a Sales Invoice (with the selected Practitioner's consultation charges), you can enable this option.
 This feature is particularly helpful if your facility collects payment while booking an appointment.
 The Patient Appointment form will allow you to select the Payment Method and Amount Received.
 Also, the invoices will be canceled automatically on Appointment cancellation.

-* **Enable Free Follow-ups**: Many healthcare facilities do not charge for follow up consultations within a time period after the first visit (Patient Registration).
+* **Enable Free Follow-ups**: Many healthcare facilities do not charge for follow-up consultations within a time period after the first visit (Patient Registration).
 Check this if you want to enable free follow-ups.
 After this is checked, configure the number of free follow-ups (_Patient Encounters in Valid Days_) allowed as well as the time period (_Valid number of days_) for free consultations here.

 ## 2. Inpatient Settings